 - Local Group Delegates

 Each Region with one active District Branch or more will have two seats to elect for the National Board.
 This is the governance level of the organisation.
-The boards have standing committees, according to current objectives.
-While non-board are encouraged to serve on various committees, they do not have a vote on the board and participate in board meetings only upon invitation.
-The Board elects officers including a chair, vice-chair, secretary and treasurer.
+The Board elects officers including a Chair, Co-Chair, Secretary, and Treasurer.

 National Strategy Group

-Makes day-to-day strategic decisions in line with the National Conference, where national policy is decided.
+This body makes day-to-day strategic decisions in line with the decisions of the National Conference, where national policy is concerned.
 It is comprised of Directors plus Branch Secretaries and is coordinated by the Head Organiser.
+While the entire National Strategy Group meets several times annually, regional representatives within the group are also elected to an Executive Committee within this body, which meets more frequently.

 ACORN staff organisers and other staff work under the direction of a Head Organiser, responsible for managing and coordinating the daily operations of the organisation.
-The Head organiser is hired by, works with and is accountable to, the National Board.
+The Head Organiser is hired by, works with and is accountable to, the National Board.
 Organisers can neither vote nor hold elected office in the organisation.
-The Field Director manages the field operation – all field organising staff.
-Field Organisers build ACORN Local Groups and support the District Branch Committee.
-The National Organisers work to support emerging member-organised (i.e. non-staffed) Local Groups and District Branches.
+The National Organisers manage the field operation: Community Organisers, Field Organisers, and Member Defence Coordinators all work under the supervision of a National Organiser.
+These listed staff support the District Branch Committee, build ACORN Local Groups, and manage member defence work within a city.
+The National Organisers and Remote Organisers also work to support emerging member-organised (i.e. non-staffed) Local Groups and District Branches.